sjwines/hourofai/forest/forest2.md

 ---

 This custom block allows you to pick up a maximum amount of 3 data shards at a time.

+---

+Run the program several times.

+What happens after the drone collects 3 data shards?

 ## {Finale}
 👏 **There you have it!**